 Just like the saying “if it’s not with you, it can’t save you”, referring to the carrying of your gun, hearing protection must be with you to protect you.
 Here are some tips…

-Keep your hearing protection in your range bag at all times.
-You can’t go to the range without your gun, so if your ears are with your gun – you can’t go without.
+- Keep your hearing protection in your range bag at all times.
+You can’t go to the range without your gun.
+If your ears are with your gun – you can’t go without.